 This is somehow related to the previous point where once your EV certificate is issued, you attain a reputation in the eyes of Microsoft SmartScreen.
 Your software will not create unnecessary pop-ups and will help gain users’ trust.

 If, in any case, your Windows PC is showing you the unknown publisher security warning error, it is due to the Microsoft SmartScreen filter.
 It is an in-built tool by Microsoft that verifies the identity of the software publisher and shows a warning in case it’s not verified.
 Moreover, it also provides the necessary information about the software.

 If you are a new software developer, Microsoft may flag your software even if you have code-signed it.
 It is because Microsoft has some technicalities that they check in the software.

 Here are some of them:

-You need to generate code signing certificates using an enterprise certificate authority.
+You need to generate code signing certificates.
 Once it is generated, you don’t have to worry about anything.
 But what if you don’t sign the code using the certificate?

 If you don’t sign the code with a genuine certificate, it can lead to various issues, such as

 An enterprise code signing is one of the best ways to ensure that your produced software does not get rejected by any machine, user, or browser worldwide.
 It establishes trust with your customers and also guarantees data security and content quality.